theOTCWarrior/XposedFakeLocation/README.md

-# **Xposed Fake Location**
+# **XposedFakeLocation**

 [![License](https://img.shields.io/github/license/yourusername/xposed-fake-location)](LICENSE)
 [![Platform](https://img.shields.io/badge/platform-Android-green.svg)]()
 [![API](https://img.shields.io/badge/API-21%2B-blue.svg)]()

-**Xposed Fake Location** is an Android application and Xposed module that allows you to spoof your device's location globally or for specific apps.
-Customize your location with precision, including altitude and accuracy, and add randomization within a specified radius for enhanced privacy.
+**XposedFakeLocation** is an Android application and Xposed module that allows you to spoof your device's location globally or for specific apps.
+Customize your location with precision, including sensor data, and add randomization within a specified radius for enhanced privacy.

 ---